dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

     device]"

 As you are probably starting to realize from the first two examples, our belief was wrong!
-Just because:
+Just because the following two statements are
+true:
   1. We have *initiated* the loads/stores to configure a device.
   2. *And* we are *guaranteed* the subsequent load/stores to use it initiated after (1).